cwbuecheler/node-tutorial-2-restful-app/README.md

 [Visit the tutorial online](http://cwbuecheler.com/web/tutorials/2014/restful-web-app-node-express-mongodb/), follow along with it, write your own code, compare it to this working sample code.

+**Note: If you want to run this sample code, you will need to do an NPM Install, as the node_modules directory has been removed from the repo.**

 ## Author